NREL/BioReactorDesign/papers/tutorial/calibration/README.md

 Constructing such a surrogate is not computationally useful here since the forward simulation is cheap.
 This is only for illustrative purposes!

-Generate dataset and train neural net surrogate with `python tut_surrogate.py`
+Generate dataset and train neural net surrogate with `python tut_surrogate.py`.
+The following plots should be generated.
+The first one shows the training and testing loss convergence.
+The second one shows examples of the surrogate accuracy on unseen data.

 <p align="center">
 <img src="/papers/tutorial/calibration/assets/Loss_surr.png" width="300" height="187.5"/>